Rolikasi/digital-public-goods-map/README.md

 The above requirements were addressed with the following strategies:

 1. Data is maintained in a Google Spreadsheets that any member of the team can easily edit.
 The spreadsheet is published on the web, and changes in data automatically and instantaneoulsy propagate to the web application.
 The integration is done through the [g-sheets-api](`https://www.npmjs.com/package/g-sheets-api) package.

+2. Map pulls set of JSONs from [publicgoods-candidates]('https://github.com/unicef/publicgoods-candidates')

-2. Data is displayed on a world map using Mapbox, and integrated on the React frontend through the [react-mapbox-gl](https://www.npmjs.com/package/react-mapbox-gl) bindings for [React GL JS](https://docs.mapbox.com/mapbox-gl-js/api/).
+3. Data is displayed on a world map using Mapbox, and integrated on the React frontend through the [react-mapbox-gl](https://www.npmjs.com/package/react-mapbox-gl) bindings for [React GL JS](https://docs.mapbox.com/mapbox-gl-js/api/).

-3. Each workstream is visualized in its own layer, whose visibility can be toggled individually.
-Overlapping layers use a combination of background colors with transparency that can be combined (yellow + blue = green) for those layers with the larger number of countries, and fill patterns (dots and lines) for those layers with fewer number of countries.
+4. Each workstream is visualized in its own layer, whose visibility can be toggled individually.
+Overlapping layers use a combination of background colors with transparency and fill patterns (hardware and lines).

-4. Theming can easily be modified through CSS.
+5. Theming can easily be modified through CSS.

 ## 🛠 Architecture